Prince Peter August of Saxe-Coburg and Gotha: The imperial succession

 The apparent infertility of Princess Dona Isabel meant that Pedro Augusto was considered the heir apparent since the day of his birth.
 However, at nine years of age, the prince found himself sliding down in the line of succession, due to the birth of his cousin Dom Pedro de Alcântara, who held the title of Prince of Grão-Pará.

 This change of circumstances is said to have affected the behaviour of Pedro Augusto considerably.
 After the birth of his cousin and throughout his adolescence, the prince suffered from insomnia, intense headaches, palpitations, and hand tremors.
 His recurring fear of death (fearing to be infected with the same disease that killed his mother) became a source of concern for his father.

-Installed in Leopoldina Palace, an annex residence of the Palace of São Cristóvão, the prince became quite popular, holding receptions and banquets, even to the point of forming an informal court around him.
+Installed in Leopoldina Palace, an annex of the Imperial Palace, the prince became quite popular, holding receptions and banquets, even to the point of forming an informal court around him.
 The sums of money which he required from his father increased considerably, leading Luís Augusto asking for explanations from the emperor.

-The preference of the emperor for his eldest grandson caused jealousy in the imperial princess and fed the speculation about a turnaround in the line of succession.
+The preference of the emperor for his eldest grandson caused jealousy in the Princess Imperial and fed the speculation about a turnaround in the line of succession.
 Diplomatic correspondences allow an insight into family divisions.
 The alleged religious fanaticism and the policies of Dona Isabel ended up creating a climate in which a faction of the elite favoured a future Third Reign by Dom Pedro Augusto.

 The "Conspirator Prince", as he was called in Parliament, had, according to his contemporaries, active participation in the campaign that intended to promote him to the throne instead of his aunt and cousin.
-His greatest mentor in these affairs, and one of its most enthusiastic promoters, was the counselor Sousa Dantas, president of the council of ministers between 1884 and 1885.
-In Europe, where he was with his grandparents between 1887 and 1888, Eduardo Prado and Baron of Estrela were propagating his virtues in contrast to the "defects" of Dona Isabel.
+His greatest mentor in these affairs, and one of its most enthusiastic promoters, was the counselor Sousa Dantas, president of the Council of Ministers between 1884 and 1885.
+In Europe, where he was with his grandparents between 1887 and 1888, Eduardo Prado and the Baron of Estrela were propagating his virtues in contrast to the "defects" of Dona Isabel.

 Indeed, on his European tour, in all countries and royal houses he visited, Dom Pedro Augusto was received with the pomp worthy of an heir to the throne.
 His popularity grew by leaps and bounds.
 In France he received the Grand Cross of the Legion of Honor; in Portugal, King Dom Luís I awarded him the Grand Cross of the Order of the Tower and Sword.
 His return to Brazil deepened the silent crisis within the Brazilian Imperial Family.
-Support for the prince grew in number and political weight: Baron of Estrela, Count de Figueiredo, the Marquis of Paranaguá - among other leading politicians - and even the empress herself became his partisans.
+Support for the prince grew in number and political weight: the Baron of Estrela, the Count of Figueiredo, the Marquis of Paranaguá - among other leading politicians - and even the empress herself became his partisans.